kxdekxde/nikke-portrait-swapper/README.md

   - Download and install [Python](https://www.python.org/downloads/), along with all of the addons included (pip, etc).
   - Download and install [Microsoft C++ Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe), and after that install the necessary libraries following [this video](https://files.catbox.moe/vqsuix.mp4).

-  - Open a Windows PowerShell window as Admin, type: pip install UnityPy.
+  - Open a Windows PowerShell window as Admin, type:
+    ```
+    pip install UnityPy
+    ```
     And hit enter to install UnityPy for Python.
-  - On the same PowerShell window type: pip install requests.
+  - On the same PowerShell window type:
+    ```
+    pip install requests
+    ```
     Hit enter to install.